aegis-iisc/Hegel-OOPSLA-2425-Artifact/Hegel_artifact.md

 $ python3 quick_test.py

 ```
+The run will take in total around `7 minutes`, as Synquid and Hoogle timesout on various tests.
 This should produce files `./kick-tires.txt` and `./kick-tires-timings.txt`.
 The file `./kick-tires.txt` has rows of the following form:

 ```